ginstrom/paladin-novel/manuscript/chapter-16.md

 Aldric turned to her with obvious relief.
 "Sister Marta.
 Your timing is fortuitous.
 Perhaps you can help this pretender understand the importance of proper religious authority."

-But Marta's attention was focused on Gond, her gaze assessing him with professional interest.
-"I've heard remarkable stories about you.
-Healing the incurable, inspiring the hopeless, standing against impossible odds.
-Are they true?"

-"Some of them," Gond replied carefully.

-"Show me."

-The simple request caught everyone off guard.
-Aldric sputtered protests about proper procedures and controlled conditions, but Marta ignored him, her attention fixed on Gond.
+But Marta's attention was focused on Silviana, her eyes bright with something approaching reverence.
+"Lore-keeper Starweaver," she said, inclining her head respectfully.
+"I have studied the old texts, the ones that speak of Alanyi's true nature before the orders became... political.
+Your presence here suggests this man may indeed carry the ancient blessing."

+Silviana studied the young priest with interest.
+"You follow the old ways, Sister?"

+"As best I can," Marta replied quietly.
+"The Westport Temple still maintains some of the original practices, though we must be... discrete about it."
+She glanced meaningfully at Aldric and Brother Castor.
+"I came here seeking guidance.
+If this man truly serves our goddess as the stories claim..."

-"There's a child in my party," she continued.
+"There's a child in my party," she continued, turning to Gond but clearly deferring to Silviana's judgment.
 "Born with a withered arm, useless since birth.
-If you truly carry Alanyi's blessing, heal her."
+Lore-keeper, would you counsel me to ask for healing?
+Is this the test that would reveal truth?"

 Gond felt the divine power stirring in response to the challenge, but also something else—a sense that this moment would define everything that came after.
 Not just his relationship with the established religious orders, but the future of everything he'd built.